 Not all HR dashboard functions have to do with the review and analysis of KPIs.
 HR dashboards can also reveal information that is necessary to core HR tasks, including payroll processing features, employee information, and more.
 After all, this information is all important data for tracking HR performance indicators.

 What makes a good HR dashboard?

-Decision-makers ensure the company strategy is aligned from executive, to managerial, to individual goals.
+Decision-makers ensure the company strategy is aligned from executive to managerial to individual goals.
 Executives and HR leaders must work together to identify the data they need in order to take action.
-Then you can collect and monitor that data to keep workforce performance aligned with organizational objectives.
+Then, that data can be collected and monitored to keep workforce performance aligned with organizational objectives.

 A good HR dashboard will provide a concise and intuitive display of clear key performance indicators.
 Below are a few tips to consider when customizing or creating an HR dashboard:

-Let’s use employee retention as an example — it’s a huge challenge for most businesses.
-But simply monitoring the annual or monthly turnover rate provides no context.
-To gain insight into underlying causes, you must segment the voluntary turnover rate into multiple categories, such as retirement vs. non-retirement, department or manager, skill level, and age.
+Let’s use employee retention as an example; it’s a huge challenge for most businesses.
+Simply monitoring the annual or monthly turnover rate provides no context.
+To gain information about underlying causes, the voluntary turnover rate must be segmented into multiple categories, such as retirement versus non-retirement, department or manager, skill level, and age.